neams-th-coe/cardinal/doc/content/source/problems/NekRSProblem.md

 via the MOOSE output files.

-You can also monitor the heat flux in NekRS by computing $-k\nabla T$ using a [NekHeatFluxIntegral](postprocessors/NekHeatFluxIntegral.md).
+You can also monitor the heat flux in NekRS by computing $-k\nabla T$ using a [NekHeatFluxIntegral](postprocessors/NekHeatFluxIntegral.md) postprocessor.
 In general, the quantity computed by this postprocessor will *not* match the heat flux set by MOOSE because both the finite and spectral element methods solve weak forms where Neumann boundary conditions are only *weakly* imposed.
 That is, we set the heat flux but only enforce